First government of Israel: History and policies

 A notable piece of legislation enacted during the term of the first government was an educational law in 1949 which introduced compulsory schooling for all children between the ages of 5 and 14.

 Security policy

 One of the promises made by Mapai was to sign the 1949 Armistice Agreements, which they duly did.
-This laid out the foundation for the Green Line, a idemarcation line set out in the agreements between the Israeli army and those of its neighbours (Egypt, Jordan, Lebanon, and Syria) after the 1948 Arab–Israeli War.
-It served as the de facto borders of the State of Israel from 1949 until the Six-Day War in 1967, and continues to represent Israel's internationally recognized borders with the two Palestinian territories: the West Bank and the Gaza Strip.During this government, they set out the terms for Israeli conscription.
+This laid out the foundation for the Green Line, a demarcation line set out in the agreements between the Israeli army and those of its neighbours (Egypt, Jordan, Lebanon, and Syria) after the 1948 Arab–Israeli War.
+It served as the de facto borders of the State of Israel from 1949 until the Six-Day War in 1967, and continues to represent Israel's internationally recognized borders with the two Palestinian territories: the West Bank and the Gaza Strip.
+During this government, they set out the terms for Israeli conscription.

 Economic policy

 During the government, austerity policies began, and oversaw a socialist distribution and rationing system.
-These policies largely came about as Israel had interited the economy of Mandatory Palestine, which had operated under wartime rationing.
+These policies largely came about as Israel had inherited the economy of Mandatory Palestine, which had operated under wartime rationing.